anton-rs/kona/README.md

 ## Book

 The [book][book] contains a more in-depth overview of the project, contributor guidelines, tutorials for getting started with building your own programs, and a reference for the libraries and tools provided by Kona.

-## Development Status

-`kona` is currently in active development, and is not yet ready for use in production.

 ## Credits